 Variant: A term widely and somewhat carelessly used denoting some sort of relationship between two U-labels or candidate U-labels, or two DNS names or candidate names.
 A full discussion of what the term means and some more specific types of behavior desired is discussed at length in sections 3 and 4.
 The term without qualification is also almost without meaning, and the reader is urged to consult that section in order to ensure greater precision in use.

-Variant Label: An informal term for labels that arise as the result of application of the alternative code points rules, as outlined in section 4.
+Variant Label: An informal term for labels that arise as the result of application of the alternative code point rules, as outlined in section 4.
 See that section for discussion.
 Note that labels that do not arise from the application of the code point variant rules are not variant labels for the purposes of this discussion, even if someone asks that they be treated as variant labels.

 Withheld: An action taken on a given label with respect to a zone, whereby the label is set aside for possible allocation to some entity.